 - Registration: For the first (regular) examination on a course, the student does not need to register.
-For a re-examination the student must always register at least one week in advance: Registration is made prior to being re-examined, via the form on the website: Register the re-examination.
+For a re-examination the student must always register at least one week in advance: Registration is made prior to being re-examined, via a form on the website.
 Before a home assessment, registration is made directly to the respective teacher or according to the teacher’s instructions.

 - Grading scale: A = Outstanding, B = Very good, C = Good, D = Satisfactory, E = Adequate, Fx = Inadequate, completion possible, F = Inadequate, TG = Adequate.
 The teacher will inform students about the form and time of the exam as well as what is required for each grade.
 Exam results are announced by the teacher, usually within two to three weeks.
 Results of any re-examination however may take longer.

 - Students who have failed or been prevented from attending the regular examination are offered a first re-examination opportunity a few weeks later.
 Students must register their intention to participate in the re-examination no later than one week in advance on a form on the website Registration retake.
 Prior to a home exam, registration is made directly to the respective teacher or according to the teacher’s instructions.
 It is not possible for a re-examination to raise an approved grade.

 - Students who are not approved after the second opportunity should contact the teacher as soon as possible for consultation regarding the timing of the new examination.

 - The student is then referred to opportunities for examination in the following academic year’s course.
 Times for the examination will appear in the schedule.
 Not later than one week before the exam, you must report your wish to participate to the teacher responsible for the course at the time.
 Further opportunities to be examined are granted only in exceptional circumstances.
 For information about deadlines for homework, the presentation of PMs (essays) etc, contact the course teacher at the beginning of the course.
 For teacher assignments see the current schedule, for email addresses, search in “Contact”.